 Robert Sean Pascoe is a freelance direct response copywriter and marketing strategist who works with entrepreneurs worldwide to create advertising and marketing campaigns that maximize their profits.

 With 16 years of copywriting experience and a lifetime in sales, Robert knows how to use the power of words to sell virtually anything to anyone, especially if the market has been properly defined.

 Robert enjoys primarily working with small business owners to sell more of their products and services through the power of direct response advertising and marketing.

 He has written sales copy for companies in such diverse niches as Weight Loss Supplements, Skin Care, Male Enhancement, Local Marketing Agencies, Live Event Seminars, Software Developers, Insurance Agencies, Real Estate Brokerages, Marketing Consultants, and many, many more.

 How Robert Can Help You Today

-If you are looking for someone to help you achieve the SUCCESS and FREEDOM you desire in your business then please send a quick email to email@example.com today!
+If you are looking for someone to help you achieve the SUCCESS and FREEDOM you desire in your business, then please email email@example.com today!

-In conclusion, to learn more about what Robert can do for your business please visit the home page at https://worldclasscopywriting.com!
+In conclusion, to learn more about what Robert can do for your business please visit the about page

 Finally, don’t forget to sign up for my VIP EMAIL CLUB.
 You’ll get a FREE Digital Copy of my new E-book “Seven Figure Headline Writing Secrets” at https://www.subscribepage.com/howtowriteheadlines